Rushkova has an IQ probably as high as anybody's around.

 Not often that I say this.

-Normally I'm on the cutting edge.
+Normally, I'm on the cutting edge.

 Obama told us he was a committed Christian, a moderate.

-The story's gone a little bit underground.
+The story's gotten a little bit underground.

-It's not on the network news in the evening every night.
+It's not on the network news in the evening, every night.

-It's not on the front page of the papers to counteract what's going on on talk radio every day on Rush Limbaugh and other talk radio and on uh the internet.
+It's not on the front page of the papers to counteract what's going on on talk radio every day on Rush Limbaugh and other talk radio and on the internet.

-So what how often happens in these stories is talk radio starts it, it migrates to the old media, all sides get in, then it disappears from the old media, but it continues below the radar.
+So what often happens in these stories is talk radio starts it, it migrates the old media, all sides get in, then it disappears from the old media, but it continues below the radar.

 So I think it's incredibly important for shows like this to talk about it in a way that doesn't just have the disinformation and the hate.